arcweave/arcweave-unreal-plugin/README.md

-# Arcweave Plugin for Unreal
+# Arcweave Plugin for Unreal Engine

-Official plugin for importing [Arcweave](https://arcweave.com/) projects into Unreal engine (5.0 and later).
-It uses the Arcweave data fetched via Arcweave's web API (available only to Team users).
+This is the official README file for the Arcweave plugin repository, which facilitates the importation of [Arcweave](https://arcweave.com/) projects into Unreal Engine (version 5.0 and later).
+The plugin utilizes Arcweave's web API to fetch data, a feature available exclusively to Team account users.

-## Plugin installation
+## Plugin Installation

-To install the Arcweave Plugin for Unity:
+To install the Arcweave Plugin for Unreal Engine, follow these steps:

 1. Download the plugin from this repository.
-2. Copy the plugin in the **ProjectRootDirectory/Plugins** folder
+2. Copy the plugin into the **ProjectRootDirectory/Plugins** folder.
 3. Open your project.
-4. If a prompt appears to rebuild the Arcweave plugin, press **Yes**.
+4. If prompted to rebuild the Arcweave plugin, click **Yes**.

 ### Arcweave's Web API

-Feature available to Team account holders only.
-You can fetch your Arcweave project's data from within Unreal engine, via Arcweave's web API.
+This feature is available only to Team account holders.
+It allows you to fetch your Arcweave project's data directly within Unreal Engine, via Arcweave's web API.
+You will need:

-To do this, you will need:

-* your **API key** as an Arcweave user.
+- Your **API key** as an Arcweave user.
-* your **project's hash**.
+- Your **project's hash**.

-[This chapter](https://arcweave.com/docs/1.0/api) in the Arcweave Documentation explains where to find both of them.
+Refer to [this chapter](https://arcweave.com/docs/1.0/api) in the Arcweave Documentation for details on how to find these.

+### Arcweave's Web API Credentials in Unreal Engine

+Navigate to Project Settings -> Plugins -> Arcweave.
+Here, you can input your APIToken and the project hash obtained in the previous step.

+### Fetching the Data

+Once the project credentials are correctly set, the Arcweave plugin will automatically fetch the data and populate the UArcweaveSubsystem upon project initialization.
+Any additional data fetching during runtime must be manually configured.
+Example usage can be found in the **Demo scene**.

 ## Using the Demo Scene

-Included in the plugin's package is also a `Demo` folder; a scene recreating Arcweave's Play Mode environment.
+The plugin package includes a `Demo` folder, which contains a scene that recreates Arcweave's Play Mode environment.

 ### Running the Demo

-To see the Unreal Arcweave Player demo scene in action:
+To view the Unreal Arcweave Player demo scene:

- 1. Make sure that in the content folder -> Show Plugin content is enabled
+1. Ensure that **Content folder -> Show Plugin** content is enabled.
 2. Open the **MAP_ArcweaveDemoScene**.
- 3. Hit **Play**.
+3. Press **Play**.

+For any further inquiries, please contact us at [info@email.arcweave.com].